 2. Process Involvement:

-- Revenue Cycle Management (RCM): Involves multiple processes beyond billing, such as insurance verification, charge capture, denial management, and accounts receivable management.
+Revenue Cycle Management (RCM): It encompasses a series of processes that go beyond billing to include insurance verification, charge capture, denial management, and accounts receivable management.

-- Medical Billing: Specifically handles the claims process, including submission, follow-up, and payment posting.
+Medical Billing: Focused on the claims (submission, follow-up, payment posting).

 3. Technology Use:

-- Revenue Cycle Management (RCM): RCM often uses cutting-edge software to analyze data, integrate different processes, and boost productivity.
-RCM technology makes automating processes and streamlining the revenue cycle possible.
+- Revenue Cycle Management (RCM): RCM can use advanced software to analyze data, connect various processes, and increase productivity.
+RCM and medical billing technology makes automating processes and streamlining the revenue cycle possible.

 - Medical Billing: Utilizes billing software to manage claim submissions and payment collections but typically focuses on the billing aspect rather than the entire revenue cycle.